foxfriends/trilogy/README.md

 Also a programming language that more closely resembles three languages at once than any one single language.

+Also an exploration into a bunch of ideas in language theory (or at least my own ideas of them) that I am finding come in sets of three.

 That makes a trilogy.
 Hopefully I produce something useful.
 Third time's the charm!

 [^1]: First few were school projects, WLP4 (a subset of C), and Joos (a subset of Java), and maybe a few others.
 Though technically I did (attempt to) implement them (with friends), they aren't *my* languages, so I cannot provide the source code.